 How to prepare a balance sheet.

-Preparing a balance sheet is fairly simple and straightforward as long as your financial records are accurate and up-to-date.
-There are several steps to follow to make your own balance sheet, and we walk you through them here:
+Preparing a balance sheet is relatively straightforward as long as your financial records are accurate and up-to-date.
+However, there are several steps to follow to make your balance sheet, and we walk you through them here:

 - To get started, you will need to choose the reporting date and period.
 In most cases, the reporting date is the final day of the reporting period.
 For example, if you want a balance sheet for the first quarter of the year, the reporting period will be from January 1 through March 31, and the reporting date will be March 31.

 - The next step is to add up all of your assets as of the reporting date.
 The preferred way to do this is to have two line items, one for current assets and one for noncurrent assets.
 Current assets include cash, inventory, accounts receivable and prepaid expenses.
 Noncurrent assets include property, business equipment, long-term investments and intangible assets.
 Once you finish listing your current and noncurrent assets, add both line items together.

 - Step three involves identifying your liabilities and separating them into two different line items, one for current liabilities and one for noncurrent liabilities.
 Some of the most common current liabilities include accounts payable, office rent, employee payroll and customer/vendor prepayments.
 Noncurrent liabilities include long-term business loans, deferred income taxes and long-term property/equipment leases.
 Follow the same step that you did with your assets and total both line items together.